Intro to IRS Form 1099-K?

 Definition of IRS Form 1099-K

-IRS Form 1099-K, Payment Card and Third Party Network Transactions, is an information return used to report payment transactions made to individuals or businesses through payment cards (credit and debit cards) or third-party payment networks (such as PayPal, Venmo, or similar platforms).
-This form is filed by payment settlement entities (PSEs), which include:
+IRS Form 1099-K, Payment Card and Third-Party Network Transactions, is an information return used to report payments received through credit/debit cards or third-party platforms such as PayPal or Venmo.
+It’s filed by Payment Settlement Entities (PSEs), including:

 Importance of IRS Form 1099-K in HR